yafimvo/jupysql/doc/connecting.md

 ```{versionadded} 0.7.1
 ```

-If you are using a database not supported by SQLAlchemy but follows the [DB API 2.0 specification](https://peps.python.org/pep-0249/), you can still use JupySQL.
+If you are using a database that is not supported by SQLAlchemy but follows the [DB API 2.0 specification](https://peps.python.org/pep-0249/), you can still use JupySQL.

 ```{note}
 We currently support `%sql`, `%sqlplot`, and the `ggplot` API when using custom connection.
 However, please be advised that there may be some features/functionalities that won't be fully compatible with JupySQL.